pingidentity/terraform-provider-pingone/docs/resources/risk_policy.md

 - `default_result` (Attributes) A single nested object that specifies the default result value for the risk policy. (see [below for nested schema](#nestedatt--default_result))
 - `evaluated_predictors` (Set of String) A set of IDs for the predictors to evaluate in this policy set.
 If omitted, if this property is null, all of the licensed predictors are used.
+- `overrides` (Attributes List) An ordered list of policy overrides to apply to the policy.
+The ordering of the overrides is important as it determines the priority of the policy override during policy evaluation. (see [below for nested schema](#nestedatt--overrides))
 - `policy_scores` (Attributes) An object that describes settings for a risk policy calculated by aggregating score values, with a final result being the sum of score values from each of the configured predictors.
 At least one of the following must be defined: `policy_weights`, `policy_scores`. (see [below for nested schema](#nestedatt--policy_scores))
 - `policy_weights` (Attributes) An object that describes settings for a risk policy using a weighted average calculation, with a final result being a risk score between `0` and `10`.
 At least one of the following must be defined: `policy_weights`, `policy_scores`. (see [below for nested schema](#nestedatt--policy_weights))